 The detractors to this holistic approach would prefer to see large, randomised, double-blind, placebo controlled trials – before they will even consider the worth of such a new approach.
 Such trials work well to test the efficacy of a single drug on a single biomarker, in a controlled setting, but are not best suited to test something as broad and varied as diet and lifestyle factors on what is crucially a multifactorial pathology.
 And it is the multiplicity of both the causes of the disease and the lifestyle interventions required that is key.

-Nutrition science is still the new kid on the block, but some of the most potent modifiers of systemic and neurological inflammation and insulin resistance are dietary, nutritional and lifestyle factors.
+Nutrition science is still viewed as the new kid on the block, but some of the most potent modifiers of systemic and neurological inflammation, including insulin resistance, are dietary, nutritional and lifestyle factors.
 This much is a proven fact.
-Evidence from clinical intervention case studies of the sort conducted by Professor Bredesen is building and needs recognition as being far better suited to test multifactorial conditions resulting from a multitude of causes.
+Evidence from clinical intervention case studies, of the sort conducted by Professor Bredesen, is building and needs recognition as being far better suited to test multifactorial conditions resulting from a multitude of causes.

 This is the Functional Medicine model as taught to Nutritional Therapists and endorsement by Dr Rangan Chatterjee of the BBC ‘Doctor in the House’ series and the cardiologist Dr Aseem Malhotra is to be welcomed.
 They both advocate the use of lifestyle and nutritional interventions in the management of health and chronic disease.
 Dr Chatterjee will be the lead clinician for the Bredesen Protocol in the UK in collaboration with Cytoplan.

 See also ‘The Over-medicated Population’: “Doctors are misinformed, patients are misled and millions of people are taking medication with no benefit for them.” http://bit.ly/2dhCHQz